rustyx/itho-esp/Specs.md

 The temperatures are the bytes 09 09 09 8A, or (0x0909 and 0x098A) 23.13 C en 24.42 C respectively (.01 values).

 The first 00 00 is the ventilation level.
 It goes from 0 for position "1" to 03E8 (100.0) for level "3".

+For the meaning of each data element refer to [Itho Data Labels.xlsx](Itho%20Data%20Labels.xlsx)

 ---